Skip to main content

 Create a cluster with wildcard ingress capability.

-# Outputs the ID of the created cluster, e.g.: 072higp5dg0bg
+This outputs the ID of the created cluster, e.g.: 072higp5dg0bg

 Deploy and expose your applications